Please enable JavaScript to view this site.

 Section view

 View window that displays the point cloud in a section.
 The section is aligned to the shape of the group.
-The depth of the section either includes all points of a group or is defined by switching on the Depth option and typing a depth value in the text field.
+The depth of the section either includes all points of a group or is defined by switching on the Depth option and typing a depth value in the input field.

 Isometric view